ryersondmp/sa11y-wp/readme.md

 ## Changelog

+### 1.1.9
+* Fixed a bug affecting WordPress versions 6.6 and earlier.

 ### 1.1.8
 * Upgrade to Sa11y 4!
 * New: Improved contrast checking tools, simplified settings panel, new content checks, and more!